 - All three million books would still be available online

-- The library would continue to host events and flexible meeting spaces as well as small exhibits - accommodated across the 3 floors where appropriate
+- The new proposed library would continue to host events and flexible meeting spaces as well as small exhibits - accommodated across the 3 floors where appropriate

 - Experienced staff would still be on hand to assist users